-Appointment will be made on a fixedterm basis of three years due to the funding for this post being limited and for a specific project.
-An extension of funding to April 2029 is anticipated, subject to project progress.
+Appointment will be made on a fixed-term basis of two years Appointments will be subject to satisfactory completion of a probationary period which will be set dependant on the length of tenure.
+Extension of funding to April 2029 is anticipated, subject to project progress.